Economic Impact of Maritime Shipping in the Great Lakes-St. Lawrence Region

 By Matthew Reitz, The Palladium-Times 12/27/2018

-OSWEGO - With the interim tag recently removed from his title, Port of Oswego Authority Director William Scriber says the port has made significant strides in the past year and is "moving ahead quickly" to develop the Oswego city waterfront and increase shipping and storage capacity.
+OSWEGO - With the interim tag recently removed from his title, Port of Oswego Authority Director William Scriber says the Port has made significant strides in the past year and is "moving ahead quickly" to develop the Oswego city waterfront and increase shipping and storage capacity.

 Scriber was appointed interim director at the port in 2017 following the departure of former chief Zelko Kirincich.
-Scriber served as county Board of Elections commissioner for more than a decade before joining the port in 2009 when he was named manager of administrative services.
+Scriber served as county Board of Elections commissioner for more than a decade before joining the Port in 2009 when he was named manager of administrative services.

 Following a year in which the port set records for moving grain, Scriber says plans are in development to improve infrastructure and the surrounding area.